Qarik-Group/cf-marketplace-servicebroker/README.md

 - [ ] cache cfclient if its slow?

 ## Install with Helm

+You can configure the service broker to interact with a single Cloud Foundry API using a pre-existing user, or a UAA client (replace `cf.username` and `cf.password` values below with `cf.uaa_client_id` and `cf.uaa_client_secret` values).

 Login to Cloud Foundry and create a space into which service instances will be created.